 Venice Beach is a great spot to hang-up, here’s why

-As mentioned above, Venice is inarguably one of the most charming locales in Los Angeles.
+As mentioned above, Venice is inarguably one of the most charming locales in Southern California.
 Why?
 Let us count the ways:

 It has a unique bohemian vibe